 Efforts to save as many canines as possible among the hundreds butchered during China’s annual Yulin Dog Meat Festival are reportedly underway as the 10-day “tradition” commences in less than two weeks.

 The controversial event, officially known as the Lychee and Dog Meat Festival — in reference to the fruit that is also consumed by participants — was launched in 2009 in Yulin, Guangxi Province, to supposedly mark the beginning of the summer solstice.
 However, this cultural origin story is disputed by critics’ assertions that the festival was commercially motivated as dog meat traders struggled with sales at the time of its inception.
+Since then, tens of thousands of dogs and cats have reportedly been slaughtered for the festival.
+In its prime, approximately 10,000 to 15,000 animals were said to be butchered annually, but local and international pressures in more recent years — as well as the onset of COVID-19 — have reportedly reduced this figure to around 3,000.

 Still, the festival will kick off on June 21.
 Elsewhere in China, the dog and cat meat trade thrive, leading to national estimates of some 10 million dogs and 4 million cats killed every year.